dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/redis.md

 You can get a record in Redis using the `get` operation.
 This gets a key that was previously set.

+This takes an optional parameter `delete` which is by default `false`, when it is set to `true` this operation will use `GETDEL` operation of Redis i.e., it will return the `value` which was previously set and, delete it.

 #### Request

 ```json